ghackenberg/lightweight-cpp-plugin-framework/Tutorials/02_Understand_The_Core/README.md

 *   **`Registry`**: The central **run-time registry** and plugin manager for the framework, implemented as a singleton.
 It is responsible for discovering, loading, and managing all available plugins (`Plugin` objects).
 It acts as the main service locator for the application.

-*   **`Plugin`**: A plugin is a self-contained unit of functionality, consisting of a shared library (e.g., a `.dll` on Windows) and a `Plugin.xml` manifest file.
-The `Plugin` class is responsible for parsing this manifest using `boost::property_tree::xml_parser` to extract plugin configuration, registered services, and declared dependencies.
-It then manages the lifecycle of the shared library and calls the factory function inside the library to create service instances.
+*   **`Plugin`**: A plugin is a self-contained unit of functionality.
+At runtime, it consists of a shared library (e.g., `PluginMyPlugin.dll` on Windows) and a manifest file (e.g., `PluginMyPlugin.xml`), both located in the main executable's directory.
+The `Plugin` class is responsible for parsing the manifest to extract its configuration, registered services, and declared dependencies.
+It then manages the lifecycle of the corresponding shared library and calls a factory function inside it to create service instances.

 *   **`Service`**: The base class for any functionality exposed by a plugin.
 Plugins can offer multiple services, and a service is the primary way consumers interact with a plugin's features.